hanaddi/Sands-Of-The-Coliseum-Edit/README.md

 # Sands-Of-The-Coliseum-Edit
 Edit your proggress at Sands Of The Coliseum.
-For kongregate and mousebreaker only.
+For Kongregate and ArmorGames only.